Sunday Observer (Sri Lanka): 19th century

 This paper, first published on 4 February 1834, was edited by E. J. Darley and George Winter.

 The paper was charged with libel in the same year for criticising the superintendent of police, but the case was rejected by the courts.

 Christoper Elliott, who was the colonial surgeon serving at Badulla, was appointed editor-in-chief of the newspaper in 1835.
 Later he changed its name to Colombo Observer.
 The paper was heavily critical of the government.

 At the time of the 1848 Matale Rebellion the newspaper even reported that the sacred Tooth Relic in Kandy had been destroyed by the British forces.
 The paper, which became the first daily in Ceylon by 1873, was slanted towards the planters of central highlands.

 20th century

 D. R. Wijewardena, a business magnate and press baron, bought the Colombo Observer and restored its name as the Ceylon Observer in 1923.

 Wijewardena ultimately established a media network called "Lake House" consisting of 7 newspapers: Dinamina, Silumina, Ceylon Daily News, Observer, Sunday Observer, Thinakaran and Sunday Thinakaran (Thinakaran Varamanjari).
 In 1973, the government of Sirimavo Bandaranaike nationalised the company by the Associated Newspapers of Ceylon (Special Provisions) Act No.28.
 A. K. Premadasa was appointed its first chairman.

 21st century

 The newspaper is now published online as well as in print form.
 It conducts several competitions annually including Schoolboy Cricketer of the Year.
 As of February 2012, the paper had a circulation of 175,000 copies per week.

 Supplements

-The paper comes with an array of supplements, including Financial, Features, Political, Security, Montage (literary supplement), Sports, World, Magazine and Junior.
+The paper comes with an array of supplements, including News Features, Features, Sports, Business, Education, Marriage Proposals, Muse Magazine and Observer Junior.